Poor Safety Reporting Cultures Invite Opportunities for Loss

-There was a day when paper-reports were the main technology to capture safety reports.
-There was no option for a user to select a particular reporting form off the table to fill out.
+There was a day when paper reports were the main technology to capture safety reports.
+There was no option for a user to select a particular reporting form from the table to fill out.
 There was usually one safety reporting form, and it held enough fields for the most common types of concerns across the major operating departments.

-Consequently, these paper based reporting forms were not designed with the end user in mind.
-We see the same abusive forms at several CAA reporting websites.
+Consequently, these paper-based reporting forms were not designed with the end user in mind.
+We see the same abusive forms on; several CAA reporting websites.

 Related Aviation SMS Database Articles